GregBowyer/java_tools/README.md

 # Bazel Tools for Java

+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:
+These are not the tools you are looking for, go ask bazel upstream.

+These exist to let ijar and singlejar work on older linux versions due to GLIBC symbols
+:warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning: :warning:

 This is a repository for the tools used by [Bazel](https://bazel.build/) to compile Java.

 The source code of the Bazel Tools for Java is currently checked in the [bazel